 - Wrap each end of the band around each hand, as much as is required to reach the desired level of tension.

-The more you wrap the band around your wrist, the harder you will make the exercise.
+The more you wrap the band around your wrist, the harder the exercise will be.
 There are a few exceptions to this, for example, with many Pilates-inspired resistance band exercises.

 - Assume the correct start position for your exercise

-For most resistance band exercises, the start position includes a strong posture with the spine long, shoulders rolled back and down, and belly button drawn in.
+For most resistance band exercises, the starting position involves strong posture with the spine long, shoulders rolled back and down, and belly button drawn in.

 - Perform the exercise